reportportal/api-registry/README.md

-# gRPC-Service Schema Registry
+# ReportPortal APIs

-The centralized registry for Protocol Buffers service definitions.
+The centralized registry for gRPC protocols definitions of public ReportPortal APIs.